redmedical/hvstr/docs/guide/append.md

 For example: you have administrative page, but no initial entry's.
 But you need also the present elements, from the data less page.
 (For example a "No entry's" Message)

-Therefor HVSTR has the append method.
+Therefor hvstr has the append method.

 ## Append
 On every generated page-object you have several helper methods at generating time.